Taking a food tour is a great way to experience NYC’s thriving Greenwich Village with good food and interesting stories.

 Lupa Osteria Romana is located at 170 Thompson Street, New York, NY 10012, United States.

 No meal is complete without dessert, so I was pleased to finish the walking tour with a sweet treat at Dolce Gelateria.
 This tiny ice cream shop, owned by Sicily-born Salvatore Potestio, serves artisan gelato made with local, seasonal ingredients.

 Narrowing down the varied flavors to just two was challenging, but pistachio and olive oil were the flavors that I couldn’t pass up.
 I normally like pistachio gelato best, but the freshly pressed olive oil gelato was the winner of the two mini cones.

 I was a guest of Walks of New York to facilitate this article.
-Walks of New York offers a selection of walking tours ranging from $59 to $159.
+Walks of New York offers a selection of walking tours both in and beyond Greenwich Village.

 Disclaimer: As an Amazon Associate, we earn from qualifying purchases.